About Diamond Mills & Co

 Auction Trends in a Selective Market Place

-Following a record breaking sale in July last year with a sales total of more than £265,000, Nigel Papworth from Diamond Mills & Co in Felixstowe reports on recent auction trends and a selective marketplace.
+Following a record breaking sales with a sales total of more than £265,000, Nigel Papworth from Diamond Mills & Co in Felixstowe reports on recent auction trends and a selective marketplace.

 It’s clear from recent results around the country that the market for Chinese porcelain and works of art is continuing to attract strong competition.
 There was a sale in early August in Bath where a Yongzheng celadon coloured vase was sold for £220,000.
 Here at Diamond Mills on 31 July 2019, a Doucai porcelain vase went for £200,000 after brisk bidding at home and from abroad.